-Programs, in partnership with their Sponsoring Institutions, must ensure and monitor effective, structured hand-over processes to facilitate both continuity of care and patient safety.
-(Core) - VI.E.3.c) Programs must ensure that residents are competent in communicating with team members in the hand-over process. - VI.E.3.d) Programs and clinical sites must maintain and communicate schedules of attending physicians and residents currently responsible for care.
-(Core) - VI.E.3.e)
+VI.E.3.b) Programs, in partnership with their Sponsoring Institutions, must ensure and monitor effective, structured hand-over processes to facilitate both continuity of care and patient safety.
+(Core) VI.E.3.c) Programs must ensure that residents are competent in communicating with team members in the hand-over process.
+(Outcome) VI.E.3.d) Programs and clinical sites must maintain and communicate

+I.E.3.d)